cindyvandooren/boilerplate-project/README.md

 # Boilerplate Project

 This is an example project with Typescript, scss and webpack.
 The project has linting setup using ESLint, Stylelint and prettier.
+It uses Husky for pre-commit linting.

 ## Starting the project in development mode